 What Does java.util.concurrent.Future Hold?
 We Recommend These Resources Let’s be sure of what the Future holds Future, which is a part of the Java concurrency Task execution framework, is the result of your computation as the javadoc claims.
-And more.

 Mark Reinhold (Chief Architect of the Java Platform Group) announced yesterday that the first release candidate for Java 7 is available for download, he confirms that the final released date is planned for July 28.
 For a good overview of the new features and what’s coming next in Java 8, I recommend this video on the Oracle Media Network, which features Adam Messinger, Mark Reinhold, John Rose and Joe Darcy.
 I think Mark sums up Java 7 very well when describing it as an evolutionary release, with good number “smaller” changes that make for a great update to the language and platform.
-I ran across several articles and blog posts this past week that I believe deserve specific mention.
+I had a chance to play a bit with the release candidate (made easier by the Netbeans 7 JDK 7 support!) , and decided to list 7 features (full list is here) I’m particularly excited about.
+1.

 In this post, I reference these resources and provide a quick summary of what I found interesting about them.
 The referenced posts and articles are largely Java-focused, but cover topics such as cloud computing, Scala, Java 7, polyglot programming, and consultants versus internal developers.
 Twitter Changes: Lucene and Java The post Twitter Search is Now 3x Faster discusses how Twitter's new search architecture uses Lucene and a Java/Netty-based server called Blender.

 I usually use a Tomcat Sysdeo Plugin to run Tomcat inside Eclipse, but today I faced remote debugging.
 To run tomcat in remote debugging you can start it with commandcatalina jpda start But this will start remote debugging using shared memory, and Eclipse, as far as I know, does not support shared memory as transport for deubugging.
 The alternative is to use a socket as transport for JPDA.
 You simply set some enviroment variable that will be checked by catalina startup script, as in following example: set JPDA_TRANSPORT=dt_socket set JPDA_ADDRESS=5050 ... then you can run ...
 This tells catalina script to use socket transport for debugging and to listen on port 5050.
 Now it's time to connect to that socket using Eclipse: see following picture.
 On "Connection Properties" you can configure a remote VM that you want to debug.
 One thing that you cannot do running programs inside Eclipse under Windows is to get a Thread dump.

-Categories of Java HotSpot VM Options Standard options recognized by the Java HotSpot VM are described on the Java Application Launcher reference pages for Windows , Solaris and Linux.
-This document deals exclusively with non-standard options recognized by the Java HotSpot VM: Options that begin with -X are non-standard (not guaranteed to be supported on all VM implementations), and are subject to change without notice in subsequent releases of the JDK.
+Categories of Java HotSpot VM Options Standard options recognized by the Java HotSpot VM are described on the Java Application Launcher reference pages for Windows and Solaris & Linux.
+Options that begin with -X are non-standard (not guaranteed to be supported on all VM implementations), and are subject to change without notice in subsequent releases of the JDK.